Nutrition

 Oral Microbiome

 The oral microbiome is the second largest colony of microorganisms in the body after the gut.
-A healthy oral microbiome protests your teeth, mouth tissues and also helps support overall health10
+A healthy oral microbiome protects teeth and mouth tissues and also helps support overall health.4

 Oral microbiome testing involves analyzing a saliva sample.
-Knowing the composition of the oral microbiome provides a glimpse into oral health and the health of other areas of the body related to the oral microbiome such as cardiovascular and metabolic health10.
+Knowing the composition of the oral microbiome provides a glimpse into oral health and the health of other areas of the body related to the oral microbiome, such as cardiovascular and metabolic health.5

 Validated Personalized Nutrition Research

-Personalized nutrition is an emerging science and there are challenges as to whether results are reproducible.
-Peer-reviewed studies are starting to show that personalized nutrition approaches to diet and supplementation are more effective than population-based guidelines when looking at health outcomes4
+Personalized nutrition is an emerging science, and the reproducibility of results is being challenged.
+However, peer-reviewed studies are starting to show that personalized nutrition approaches to diet and supplementation are more effective than population-based guidelines when examining health outcomes.6

-One study of a Personalized Nutrition Program on a workforce showed a greater reduction in BMI, hip circumference and total cholesterol than population-based advice4.
-The study involved a 10-week intervention using targeted programs based on DNA markers.
+One study of a Personalized Nutrition Program on a workforce showed a greater reduction in BMI, hip circumference, and total cholesterol than population-based advice.7 The study involved a 10-week intervention using targeted programs based on DNA markers.

-Similarly, a randomized control trial of overweight adults showed that a personalized nutrition approach resulted in significantly greater loss of body fat, decrease in BMI and blood biomarker after a 12-week intervention5
+Similarly, a randomized control trial of overweight adults showed that a personalized nutrition approach resulted in significantly greater body fat loss, a decrease in BMI, and a decrease in blood biomarkers after a 12-week intervention.8

 Researchers used DNA and microbiome data to create personalized nutrition plans for each participant.
-The results showed a smaller blood glucose response after each meal, which is imperative for managing metabolic health.6
+The results showed a smaller blood glucose response after each meal, which is imperative for managing metabolic health.10

 References